 State Protection of Home Occupations: Vermont law protects the right of residents to "use a minor portion of a dwelling unit for an occupation that is customary in residential areas and that does not have an undue adverse impact upon the character of the residential area in which the dwelling is located."
-[24 VSA § 4412(4)].
-Home Occupations are an allowed Use.
+See [24 VSA § 4412(4)].
+Home Occupations are an Allowed Use.
 There is no need to obtain a Permit.
 Further clarification of what is considered a Home Occupation follows.

-Home Occupations: in compliance with state law 24 VSA § 4412(4) Home Occupations not requiring a Permit will be conducted in a fashion that is invisible to the character, quality, and nature of the community and the neighborhood.
+In compliance with 24 V.S.A.§4412(4) Home Occupations are not requiring a Permit will be conducted in a fashion that is invisible to the character, quality, and nature of the community and the neighborhood.